API - Get translation status

 This retrieves the status of files based on specified status values.
 Only files with the provided status values will be returned. find below the list of available status values Find status by specific source file date and target file date: { "sfdate": "2024-01-01", "tfdate": "2024-01-07" }

 This retrieves the status of files based on specific source file dates and target file dates.
 Only files with source file dates on or after the specified date and target file dates on or after the specified date will be returned.
-More filters You can combine the different filter properties into a single JSON.
-There are many more filter options and these are described in the online documentation. |
+Sorting Options The PLEASE NOTE: Avoid this option if your Beebox project contains more than a few hundred files.
+Enumerating and sorting many files will be slow.
+Parameters:

 skip | Optional number, default is 0.
 Used for pagination.
 The files to skip. |